 I’m only sharing these products even though I have several favorites because this post would simply be too long if I shared all of them.
 I’ll likely to a full list of my favorites in a separate post.

 My Least Favorite Beautycounter Products

 I don’t know if it’s just my skin, but I need regular exfoliation.
 This exfoliator did not cut it – at all.
-It was just too gentle.
-I felt like my skin wasn’t being exfoliated at all, in fact I still had makeup on my skin after I used it.
+It was just too gentle and I felt like my skin wasn’t being exfoliated at all.
+In fact I still had makeup on my skin after I used it.
 That’s just too damn gentle!

-I’ve seen a lot of compensation plans.
-I’ve been in the blogging game since 2011.
-I’ve been an affiliate or consultant for well over 30 different companies.
+I’ve seen a lot of compensation plan as I’ve been in the blogging game since 2011.
+Believe it or not, I’ve been an affiliate or consultant for well over 30 different companies.
 Along with Perfect Supplements, Beautycounter is the best compensation plan I’ve ever seen.